Britney Spears Pulls Down Her Tracksuit Bottoms Displaying Obscene Bikini Line Selfie On Twitter

 A video posted by Britney Spears (@britneyspears) on

 The look was very glamorous and so Britney as she accessorized it with an on-trend black choker and black boots.
-She was dancing alongside her shirtless male dancers, whilst, performing her 2000 hit single, “Oops I Did It Again”.
+She was dancing alongside her shirtless male dancers, whilst performing her 2000 hit single “Oops I Did It Again.”

 “The costumes on the new and improved show are the sexiest she’s worn.
-There is a lot more skin showing,” said Soyon An, Britney’s stylist, in an interview with People Magazine.
+There is a lot more skin showing,” said Soyon An, Britney’s stylist, in an interview with Peoplemagazine.

 [Featured Image by Mike Windle/Getty Images]